Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 cookie "LSID[HttpOnly]" exists
 cookie "LSID[SameSite]" equals "Lax"
 ```
+{% endraw %}

 > `Secure` and `HttpOnly` attributes can only be tested with `exists` or `not exists` predicates
 > to reflect the [Set-Cookie header] semantic (in other words, queries `<cookie-name>[HttpOnly]`
 > and `<cookie-name>[Secure]` don't return boolean).

 ### Body assert

 Check the value of the received HTTP response body when decoded as a string.
 Body assert consists of the keyword `body` followed by a predicate function and
 value.
 The encoding used to decode the body is based on the `charset` value in the
 `Content-Type` header response.

+{% raw %}
 ```hurl
 GET https://example.org